SCDOT making room for extra holiday travelers

 GREENVILLE, S.C.
-(WSPA)- If you’re gearing up to hit the road for July 4th weekend SCDOT said they’re implementing a road closure policy to make your road trip easier.
+(WSPA) – If you’re gearing up to hit the road for July 4th weekend, you’ll should know that SCDOT is implementing a road closure policy to make your road trip easier.

 Despite gas prices, AAA said they’re expecting way more people to drive to their July 4th destination.